 Lastly there’s also what it doesn’t do: fail.
 Six months of use this year and it hasn’t crashed, frozen or stalled once whereas the Garmin 820 would crash from time to time.
 Not often so that it was out of the blue but just enough to make you curse “not again” as you tried to hold the power button down for ten seconds to reset it.

 So far so good, any problems?
 You need a phone to set it up, you don’t need to bring your phone during a ride but will have to use the companion app from time to time.
 Also in a clumsy moment it fell to the road and was quickly scuffed, the plastic could be more resilient.
-A colour screen would be cute but isn’t necessary, the device is retro to look at in an age of vibrant phones but it works, a touch-screen is great on your phone but less good for a small screen bike computer.
+A colour screen would be cute but isn’t necessary, the device is retro to look at in an age of smartphones but it works, a touch-screen is great on your phone but less good for a small screen bike computer.
 Having made this review largely in comparison to the Garmin 820 the “virtual partner” feature doesn’t exist on the Wahoo and it’s a fun feature for rides sometimes and Garmin has its Connect IQ ecosystem of third party apps, the Wahoo doesn’t.
 Also if you stray from a pre-set route you’ve loaded on the device then it won’t route you back.

 Four out of five chainrings.
 This is a dependable device and recon rides for the stage previews here are made easier.
 There’s plenty to configure for device and display and it integrates with other services and to the point of feeling different, less a stand-alone unit and more part of chain of software and hardware which offers plenty but also means it is more reliant on the accompanying app and online access than you might be used to.